By: Leonardo Valente, Masatsugu Takamatsu, Brenden Jongman, Gonzalo Gutierrez Goizueta

 Mountains play a crucial role in protecting downstream communities.
 However, when degraded, these areas increase risks of soil erosion, landslides and mudflows that threaten lives and infrastructure.
 Traditionally, protective measures have focused on downstream interventions like embankments or diversions.
 Today, nature-based solutions (NBS) are changing this paradigm.
 For instance, Austria designates over 60% of its forest as protective, guarding communities against hazards like avalanches, landslides, and rockfalls.

-In September 2024, experts and government representatives from Central Asia and the Caucasus (CAC) from Disaster Risk Management, Environment, and Transport sectors gathered in Innsbruck, Austria, to explore NBS through Technical Deep Dive (TDD) workshop.
+In September 2024, experts and government representatives from Central Asia and the Caucasus (CAC) from Disaster Risk Management, Environment, and Transport sectors gathered in Innsbruck, Austria, to explore NBS through a Technical Deep Dive (TDD) workshop.
 Organized by the Global Facility for Disaster Reduction and Recovery (GFDRR) and the Austrian Research Centre for Forests (BfW), the event highlighted NBS strategies for some of the world's most vulnerable mountain regions.

 The workshop addressed the limits of traditional (grey) infrastructure, which often struggles against natural hazards in mountainous regions.
 Experts discussed issues such as floods, erosion, landslides, mudslides, and avalanches, drawing parallels between the Alps and CAC regions.
 Through technical presentations and interactive sessions, attendees saw how NBS can effectively address these challenges while providing additional benefits to communities and ecosystems.